-ECCO is a fast growing and highly active non-profit association:
+ECCO is a highly active non-profit medical association:

 - acting inside Europe and encouraging collaboration beyond Europe's borders